With the exception of perhaps Bitcoin, there are few investments as polarising as gold.

 Gold is a key portfolio diversifier, regardless of your investment horizon or risk capacity.
 It’s even more important for growth focused investors right now since shares and bonds are dancing to the same tune.

 Gold has historically been able to maintain its purchasing power and provide portfolio insurance in times of need.
 It will continue to benefit from the swelling pool of negative yielding government debt and central bank quantitative easing (QE) programmes.

-Like insurance, it’s the part of your portfolio you’ll be glad you have when the rest of the investment world isn’t shining.
+It’s the part of your portfolio you’ll be glad you have when the rest of the investment world isn’t shining.

-This article was originally published in July 2019 and has been updated in July 2020.
+This article was originally published in July 2019 and has been updated in April 2021